LEARNAcademy/syllabus/Rails-C&V/rails_rest_crud.md

-# Rails Restful Routes and CRUD Actions
+# Rails RESTful Routes and CRUD Actions

 ## Overview
 - Rails follows a RESTful pattern for interaction between the client and the server